-The Membership: For a family of up to 4 people, membership is $145 a year or $260 for two years.
-For a family of up to 6 people, you can pay anywhere from $185-$500 a year depending on if you want extra perks like priority invitations to exhibit previews and special events.
+The Membership: For a family of up to 4 people, membership is $190 a year or $340 for two years.
+For a family of up to 6 people, the rate starts at $240 a year depending on if you want extra perks like priority invitations to exhibit previews and special events.

-The Biggest Perks: $3 parking discount in the Navy Pier garage, 50% off general admission at almost 200 participating children's museums through the ACM Reciprocal Program, 10% discount at the gift shop and access during members-only hours.
+The Biggest Perks: Free parking in the Navy Pier garage, 50% off general admission at almost 200 participating children's museums through the ACM Reciprocal Program, 10% discount at the gift shop and access during members-only hours.

 DuPage Children's Museum

-The Biggest Perks: Enjoy a 10% discount at the museum’s café and store, a $5 discounted admission for up to 4 guests per visit, discounts on creativity classes, camps and birthday parties and 50% off general admission at ACM reciprocal network participating institutions for up to 6 people.
+The Biggest Perks: Enjoy members-only events, a 10% discount at the museum’s café and store, a $5 discounted admission for up to 4 guests per visit and discounts on birthday parties.
+Family memberships receive 50% off general admission at ACM reciprocal network participating institutions for up to 6 people.

 Kohl Children's Museum

-The Biggest Perks: Members-only hours and admission lines; discounts on birthday parties, rentals and purchases at the store or cafe, and half-price admission for 6 at more than 200 other children's museums for Kids Club Plus members.
+The Biggest Perks: Members-only hours and admission lines and discounts on birthday parties, rentals, purchases at the onsite cafe and 50% off 6 admissions at more than 200 children's museums nationwide.

-The Membership: The Basic family membership is $95 a year or $175 for two years, and includes admission for 2 adults and up to 4 children.
-The CLIMB membership is $135 a year and $250 for two years, and includes the same as the basic membership plus free admission for six people to the Children's Museum of Oak Lawn, Discovery Center Museum (Rockford), DuPage Children's Museum (Naperville), KidsWork Children's Museum (Frankfort), Kohl Children's Museum (Glenview) and Half price admission for six people to the complete ACM network of reciprocal museums.
-You can add extra children to each membership if needed for $20 a year per child.
+The Membership: The Family membership is $120 for one year or $230 for two years, and includes admission for up to 4 people, plus grandparents.
+The CLIMB membership is $175/year and includes the same as the basic membership plus free admission for six people + grandparents to the CLIMB Network Museums and half-price admission for six people to the complete ACM network of reciprocal museums.
+You can add extra children to each membership for $20/year per child.

-Compare That To: Daily admission is $7 per person, no matter if it's an adult or child.
+Compare That To: Daily admission is $9/person, no matter if it's an adult or child.